miniwinwm/BluePillDemo/BluePillDemo_SIM800L_MQTT_FreeRTOS/readme.txt

 This is example code and may not be entirely robust.
 Little account of overflow handling is provided and this code may fall over terminally if too many messages are sent.
-Aspects of MQTT available are limited - no QoS1 or 2, no retained message capability etc. There is no security over the TCP connection.
+Aspects of MQTT available are limited - no QoS 1 or 2, no retained message capability etc. There is no security over the TCP connection.
 If it is used in any commercial or real life project then it is at your own risk.
 It is suitable for demonstration, learning, non-critical maker projects or just to fill your time